 Hello everyone, welcome back!

 Hopefully, all of you know that learning a language is different from learning about a language.
 As long as we are busy learning the rules and grammar of a language, we are learning about that language.
 And when the ‘learning about a language’ procedure is over successfully, we will start learning the language, which is using the language practically in our daily conversations.
 During these lessons we are actually trying to learn ‘about Persian’.
 When these grammar rules are finished we will enter a new and interesting stage that is learning this language.
 During the ‘learning this language procedure’, we will use our knowledge really efficiently.
 And that day, which I am waiting for, will be the great day when we can work together more positively.
-I can see the day when you are the real English to Persian translators and vice versa.
-Then, we won’t have this much trouble with these rules any more.
 We will create a great atmosphere together right here in this site, and you will become active partners in this course not as silent students.
-You see, we have a lot to do.
-So, don’t waste your time and energy in finding the total number of the lessons!
-Just stay with me and I’ll take you to the Persian world!

 All right.
 How are the lessons?
 Please be in touch!
 The more I know you, the better I’ll teach you.